Fort Curtis (Arkansas)

-Fort Curtis was a defensive position used by the Union Army to defend Helena, Arkansas, during the American Civil War.
-Built in 1862 after the Union occupation of the city, it only saw combat once, in the Battle of Helena on July 4, 1863.
-Military use of the site ended in 1866, and the fort was destroyed in 1874.
-The Sidney H. Horner House now occupies a portion of the original site.
-A reconstruction, known as New Fort Curtis, was opened in 2012.
-There is some uncertainty about both the exact armament and size of the original fort.
+Fort Curtis is a partially-reconstructed American Civil War fortification in Helena-West Helena, Arkansas, built in 2012 to replace the original structure destroyed during Reconstruction.
+There is some uncertainty about both the exact armament and size of the original structure.
+The fort is part of the Helena Battlefield.

-History

-Construction and early use
+Background

-In April 1861, the American Civil War began, pitting the United States of America against the secessionist Confederate States of America.
-One of the states that seceded and joined the Confederacy was the state of Arkansas.
-The first year of the war saw fighting north of Arkansas in the border state of Missouri, and in early March 1862, Union (United States) forces commanded by Major General Samuel R. Curtis defeated a Confederate army in the Battle of Pea Ridge in northwestern Arkansas.
-The next month, Curtis's men began a campaign that ended in mid-July with the occupation of the city of Helena, which is in eastern Arkansas on the Mississippi River.
+In April 1861, the American Civil War began, pitting the Union against the seceding southern states.
+One of the states that seceded and joined the Confederate States was the state of Arkansas.
+The first year of the war saw fighting north of Arkansas in the border state of Missouri, and in early March 1862, Union forces commanded by Major General Samuel R. Curtis defeated a Confederate army at the Battle of Pea Ridge in northwestern Arkansas.
+The next month, Curtis's men began a campaign that ended in mid-July with the Federal occupation of the Mississippi riverport town of Helena, located in eastern Arkansas.

-Curtis's command, known as the Army of the Southwest, began building defenses, as they were in hostile territory.
+Curtis's command, known as the Army of the Southwest, began building defenses, as they were in enemy territory.
 In mid-August, work on Fort Curtis, which was named after the Union commander, began.
 Both Union soldiers and freed slaves contributed to the construction.
-The fort was located in a position where it would have a commanding field of fire that covered almost all of the surrounding area.
-It was completed by October 29, and a dedication for the fort was held the next day.
-After its completion, Fort Curtis served as an important Union post in the area.
-The Union troops defending Helena generally believed that the fort would provide adequate defense against an assault, but Major General Frederick Steele and Military Governor of Arkansas John S. Phelps doubted the capabilities of the position and had opposed its construction.
+It was located in a position to have a commanding field of fire that covered almost all of the surrounding area.
+It was completed by October 29, 1862, and a dedication ceremony held the following day.
+After its completion, the fort served as an important Union post in the area.
+The Union troops defending Helena generally believed it would provide adequate defense against an assault, but Major General Frederick Steele and Arkansas military governor John S. Phelps doubted the capabilities of the defensive fortification and had opposed its construction.